britok30/react-apple-landing/README.md

-# BOALT
+# react-apple-landing
-This project was created as a demo for Boalt.
+This project was created as a demo.

 Some key features about the app: